Nearly 4.6 million UK consumers have fallen victim to cyber crime

 With so many people having fallen victim to cyber crime, the latest Deloitte Consumer Review found that less than half (44%) trusted companies to tell the truth about the quality of their data security procedures.
 Only 40% thought their data was safe when they shared it with a company - even one they trusted.

-Chris Gaines, partner in Deloitte’s enterprise risk services practice, said: “People are doing more and more online, and as consumers’ digital activities expand, so does their data footprint.
+Chris Gaines, partner in Deloitte’s Audit Advisory practice, said: “People are doing more and more online, and as consumers’ digital activities expand, so does their data footprint.
 Consumer awareness of cyber crime is at an all-time high, fuelled by first-hand experience and media coverage of recent high profile security breaches, not to mention government regulation such as the EU ‘cookie law’ which requires organisations to tell web users how their cookies will be used.”

 Indeed, nine out of 10 people said they had thought about the need to protect their activities and data online.
 Nearly the same number (88%) thought it was the responsibility of the companies that collect their data to keep it secure and protect them from fraud.
 Consumers want companies to take more action too.
 Three quarters (75%) said they want businesses to introduce more ID authentication processes on their websites, despite the extra effort this would mean for them.